-The forex market requires the least amount of capital to start day trading, trades 24 hours a day (during the week) and offers a lot of potential due to the leverage provided by forex brokers.
-The key question is "How much money can I make forex day trading?"
-The following scenario shows the potential, using a risk controlled forex day trading strategy.
+Many people like trading foreign currencies on the foreign exchange (forex) market because it requires the least amount of capital to start day trading.
+Forex trades 24 hours a day during the week and offers a lot of profit potential due to the leverage provided by forex brokers.
+Forex trading can be extremely volatile, and an inexperienced trader can lose substantial sums.

 Forex Day Trading Risk Management

 Every successful forex day trader manages their risk; it is one of, if not the most, crucial elements of ongoing profitability.

 To start, you must keep your risk on each trade very small, and 1% or less is typical.
 That means that if you have a $3,000 account, you shouldn't lose more than $30 on a single trade.
 That may seem small, but losses do add up, and even a good day trading strategy will see strings of losses.
 Risk is managed using a stop-loss order, which will be discussed in the Scenario section below.

 While a strategy can potentially have many components and can be analyzed for profitability in various ways, a strategy is often ranked based on its win rate and risk/reward ratio.

 Your win rate represents the number of trades you win out of a given total.
 Suppose you win 55 out of 100 trades; your win rate would be 55%.
 Having a win rate above 50% is ideal for most day traders, and 55% is attainable.

 Risk/reward signifies how much capital is being risked to attain a certain profit.
 If a trader loses 10 pips on losing trades but makes 15 on winning trades, they are making more on the winners than they're losing on losers.
 That means that even if the trader only wins 50% of their trades, they will be profitable.
 Therefore, making more on winning trades is also a strategic component for which many forex day traders strive.